aguilaraul/CS220/README.md

 Build all gates described in Chapter 3 (see table below), which will test your understanding of sequential chips for our HACK architecture.

+**Homework 5:** Machine Language

+Build the two Assembly Language programs described in Chapter 4, which will test your understanding of Assembly programs for our HACK architecture.